-5 Easy Steps To Have A Healthy And Healthy Marriage!
+5 Easy Steps To Have A Happy And Healthy Marriage!

 Marriages aren't easy to get sorted out, but with these 5 easy steps, we're sure that you'll have a happy and a healthy marriage:

 Setting realistic expectations means that you’re giving your spouse goals that are achievable, and that you could work on.
 A good example would be when it comes to conflict and arguments.
 A lot of couples think that they shouldn’t have conflict, but in reality having conflict means that you’re talking about your problems and you’re working on solving them.

 Real-life couples have fights, but they work on their problems.
 Don’t compare you and your spouse to those couples you see in movies or on television, be realistic, and you’ll both be happier for it.

 2. Give rewards and affirmation

 The little things really do matter.
 Small acts that “reward” positive behavior such as a kiss, saying “I love you,” or a tight hug makes your partner know and feel that they are special, and that you care deeply about them.

 And surprisingly, men actually need affirmation more than women.
 So don’t forget to give your husband a peck on the cheek everytime he does something for you around the house.

 3. Communicate more with each other